peiwenf/campaign-access-eval/README.md

-# Access 2020 Local Elections
+# Campaign Website Accessibility Evaluation

 A proof of concept to evaluate the accessibility of political campaign digital materials.